MacU55/Production-plan/README.md

 1. Description of application

-App "Production" is made to show parameters  of available orders by selecting number of order.
+App "production-plan" is made to show parameters  of available orders by selecting number of order.

 2. Assembling and running